Ask Experts Questions for FREE Help!

 " If you don't mind, my inquisitive side would like to know why CPVC is used inside the house even when it would be for a cold water line that originates from PVC outside the house."

 It all depends on heat.
 CVPC will handle higher temperatures then PVC pipe.
-PVC upper temperature limit is 140 F while CPVC is 220 F although the two are very similar in terms of chemical resistence.
+PVC upper temperature limit is 140 F while CPVC is 220 F although the two are very similar in terms of chemical resistance.

 Since you don't encounter high temperatures outside the house PVC's acceptable for potable water.
-Next question!!
+Next question!
 Regards, Tom

 New Member